Published in

 Final Words.

 Folks, we have finally seen the famous paintings of Jesus in this article.
 However, there are many more artworks dedicated to our loving Christ, but they are not well known.
 I am hoping that I cover some of them so that you see the other side of the artwork as well.
-For now, hit me in the comments, about which painting inspired you and why.
+Besides the artworks, since I found the story of Annibale Caracci’s painting moving, I got myself a cross for my desk in the form of a custom patch, connecting me to his love at every moment.
+Meanwhile, you can also check this really interesting website that sells custom patches of all designs.

 Resources.